 Preventing Hearing loss caused by exposure to loud sound

 We use our ears every day in so many ways.
-We use our ears to communicate, we use our ears to learn and to entertain ourselves by listening to movies and music.
+We use our ears to communicate; we use our ears to learn and entertain ourselves by listening to movies and music.
+So, it is necessary to prevent hearing loss in children.
 Our ears help us to be alerted of danger from warning signals.
 A world without hearing is one that I hate to imagine.

-- Avoid or limit exposure to loud sound
+- Avoid or limit exposure to loud sounds.